 - Windows 95 Plus!
 Pack: Includes Dangerous Creatures (4th fav, 256 color icons), Inside your Computer (high color icons), Leonardo Da Vinci (256 colors), More Windows (high colors), Mystery (2nd fav solely due to the wallpaper, high color), Nature (5th fav, high color), Science (256 color), Sports (256 color), The 60’s USA (256), The Golden Era (high), Travel (high 😉 ), and Windows 95 (256).
 Here’s a YouTube video about it.

 - Windows 95 Plus! for Kids: One of my favorites.
-New themes added were: Baseball (256), Jungle (3rd fav because of the Venus Flytrap Recycle Bin icons, 256), Space (256), Underwater (1st fav, high color, one of the reasons is because of the Clam Recycle Bin icons, which inspired little me to make some stories about a clam named Clammy who looks like those Recycle Bin icons :P), Horses (256), Bugs (256) (wish I could find these two; although a theme creator named Vanessa Zoe made her own version of these two (found at ThemeWorld); a nice touch is that the (Microsoft) Horses theme is pink 😉 ), RE-man (high), Tree House (256; if it was high color though that would make sense since a treehouse is high 😉 ), Messy Room (256; not much colors to make a mess with 😉 ), and Snowboarding (256 colors).
+New themes added were: Baseball (256), Jungle (3rd fav because of the Venus Flytrap Recycle Bin icons, 256), Space (256), Underwater (1st fav, high color; one reason why is because of the Clam Recycle Bin icons, which inspired little me to make some stories about a clam named Clammy who looks like those Recycle Bin icons 😛 ), Horses (256), Bugs (256) (wish I could find these two; although a theme creator named Vanessa Zoe made her own version of these two (found at ThemeWorld); a nice touch is that the (Microsoft) Horses theme is pink 😉 ), RE-man (high), Tree House (256; if it was high color though that would make sense since a treehouse is high 😉 ), Messy Room (256; not much colors to make a mess with 😉 ), and Snowboarding (256 colors).